amritghimire/jira-terminal/README.md

     -A, --alias <ALIAS>               Save the applied options as an alias.
 You can use it with jql option later.
     -a, --assignee <ASIGNEE>...
 Assignee username or email to filter with.
     -c, --component <COMPONENT>...
 Component name or ID to filter with.
-    -d, --display <DISPLAY>            Comma separated list of fields to display.
+    -C, --count <COUNT>               Total number of issues to show.
+(Default is 50) -d, --display <DISPLAY>            Comma separated list of fields to display.
                                       Possible options for fields are:
                                       key,resolution,priority,assignee,status,components,creator,reporter,issuetype,project,summary

                                       You can pass alias as option for display.
 You can save alias using alias